pdf4j/pdf4j.github.com/pages/setting_up_ci_linux.md

 Install Jenkins NodeJS plugin.

 Through Jenkins administration, add a NodeJS instllation:
-- automatic installer from nodejs.org, latest stable 4.xx.xx version
+- automatic installer from nodejs.org, latest stable 4.xx.xx version (5.x.x versions tested and working).
 - Global npm packages to install: bower gulp

 This way you can easily configure different versions of NodeJS if you need them in the future.